Skip to main navigation menu Skip to main content Skip to site footer

 • Ingarden Roman, 2013, O tłumaczeniach, w: Piotr de Bończa Bukowski, Magda Heydel (red.), Polska myśl przekładoznawcza.
 Antologia, Wydawnictwo Uniwersytetu Jagiellońskiego, Kraków, s.
 79–102.

-• Locke Abigail, Edwards Derek, 2003, Bill and Monica: Memory, emotion and normativity in Clinton’s Grand Jury testimony. „British Journal of Social Psychology”, t.
+• Locke Abigail, Edwards Derek, 2003, Bill and Monica: Memory, Emotion and Normativity in Clinton’s Grand Jury Testimony, „British Journal of Social Psychology”, t.
 42, s.
-239–256.
+239––256.

-• Lynch Michael, 1993, Scientific practice and ordinary action.
-Ethnomethodology and social studies of science, Cambridge University Press, Cambridge.
+• Lynch Michael, 1993, Scientific Practice and Ordinary Action.
+Ethnomethodology and Social Studies of Science, Cambridge University Press, Cambridge.

-• Lynch Michael, Bogen David, 2005, ‘My memory has been shredded’: a non-cognitivist investigation of ‘mental’ phenomena, w: Hedwig te Molder, Jonathan Potter (red.), Conversation and Cognition, Cambridge University Press, Cambridge, s.
+• Lynch Michael, Bogen David, 2005, ‘My memory has been shredded’: A Non-Cognitivist Investigation of ‘Mental’ Phenomena, w: Hedwigte Molder, Jonathan Potter (red.), Conversation and Cognition, Cambridge University Press, Cambridge, s.
 226–240.

 • MacMillan Katie, Edwards Derek, 1999, Who Killed the Princess?
 Description and Blame in the British Press, „Discourse Studies”, t.
 1(2), s.
 151–174.

-• Mannheim Karl, 1937, Socjologia wiedzy, „Przegląd Socjologiczny”, t.
-V(1–2), s.
+• Mannheim Karl, 1937, Socjologia wiedzy, tłum.
+Walter Auerbach, Gustaw Ichheiser, „Przegląd Socjologiczny”, t.
+5(1–2), s.
 56–101.

-• Mannheim Karl, 1992, Ideologia i Utopia, Test, Lublin.
+• Mannheim Karl, 1992, Ideologia i utopia, tłum.
+Jan Miziński, Test, Lublin.

-• Pollner Melvin, 2012, Ethnomethodology from/as/to business, „The American Sociologist”, t.
+• Pollner Melvin, 2012, Ethnomethodology from/as/to Business, „The American Sociologist”, t.
 43, s.
 21–35.

-• Potter Jonathan, 1996, Representing reality: discourse, rhetoric and social construction, Sage Publications, London.
+• Potter Jonathan, 1996, Representing Reality: Discourse, Rhetoric and Social Construction, Sage Publications, London.

-• Potter Jonathan, Hepburn Alexa, 2007, Discursive psychology: Mind and reality in practice, w: Ann Weatherall, Bernadette M. Watson, Cindy Gallois (red.), Language, discourse and social psychology, Palgrave, London, s.
+• Potter Jonathan, Hepburn Alexa, 2007, Discursive Psychology: Mind and Reality in Practice, w: Ann Weatherall, Bernadette M. Watson, Cindy Gallois (red.), Language, Discourse and Social Psychology, Palgrave, London, s.
 160–181.

-• Potter Jonathan, Hepburn Alexa, Edwards Derek, 2020, Rethinking attitudes and social psychology – issues of function, order, and combination in subject-side and object-side assessments in natural settings, „Qualitative Research in Psychology”, t.
+• Potter Jonathan, Hepburn Alexa, Edwards Derek, 2020, Rethinking Attitudes and Social Psychology — Issues of Function, Order, and Combination in Subject-Side and Object-Side Assessments in Natural Settings, „Qualitative Research in Psychology”, t.
 17(3), s.
 336–356.

 • Święch Jerzy, 2013, Przekłady i autokomentarze, w: Piotr de Bończa Bukowski, Magda Heydel (red.), Polska myśl przekładoznawcza.
 Antologia, Wydawnictwo Uniwersytetu Jagiellońskiego, Kraków, s.
 193–216.

-• Tileagă Cristian, 2018, Representing communism after the fall.
-Discourse, memory, and historical redress, Springer Nature, Cham.
+• Tileagă Cristian, 2018, Representing Communism after the Fall.
+Discourse, Memory, and Historical Redress, Springer Nature, Cham.

 • Weatherall Ann, Gallois Cindy, Watson Bernadette, 2007, Introduction.
-Theoretical and methodological approaches to language and discourse in social psychology, w: Ann Weatherall, Bernadette M. Watson, Cindy Gallois (red.), Language, discourse and social psychology, Palgrave, London, s.
+Theoretical and Methodological Approaches to Language and Discourse in Social Psychology, w: Ann Weatherall, Bernadette M. Watson, Cindy Gallois (red.), Language, Discourse and Social Psychology, Palgrave, London, s.
 1–12.

-• Wiggins Sally, 2017, Discursive psychology.
-Theory, method and applications, Sage, London.
+• Wiggins Sally, 2017, Discursive Psychology.
+Theory, Method and Applications, Sage, London.

 • Wodak Ruth, 2011, Wstęp: badania nad dyskursem — ważne pojęcie i terminy, w: Ruth Wodak, Michał Krzyżanowski (red.), Jakościowa analiza dyskursu w naukach społecznych, Łośgraf, Warszawa, s.
 11–48.